Open Journal project: final report to eLib

 cognitive science, biology and computer science.
 These areas and the core

 journal resources contained within the respective Open Journals were effectively

-defined by the interests of the research teams and of the twelve or so
+defined by the interests of the developer teams and of the twelve or so

 publishers that supported the project (Appendix

 2).
 It is more convenient, however, to consider the demonstrator Open Journals

 from the viewpoint of the linking features they highlighted (Table 3).